-▲ CAUTION: Erases all user data from your tester's internal storage, including: system and app data and settings; downloaded apps; test profiles; credentials; packet information; and screen captures.
+CAUTION: Erases all user data from your tester's internal storage, including: system and app data and settings; downloaded apps; test profiles; credentials; packet information; and screen captures.

 - 6. Tap the confirmation button to begin the reset. - Your unit may ask you to confirm again before resetting.
-If so, tap the final confirmation button to reset your LRAT's defaults.
+If so, tap the final confirmation button to reset your LinkRunner's defaults.
 The unit then restarts with the factory default settings you selected. - 8.
 Data on removable drives is not included in the reset.
-To be thorough, you may also want to use the Files application to delete any application settings, preferences, or other data that you have saved on a USB thumb drive.
+To be thorough, you may also want to use the Files application to delete any application settings, preferences, or other data that you have saved on an attached Micro SD card or a USB thumb drive.
 (Do not delete your backup files.)